0xcert/framework/docs/api/core.md

 **Public Metadata:**

-Public metadata file must expose at least the keys defined by the [base asset schema](#asset-conventions).
+Public Metadata file must expose at least the keys defined by the [base asset schema](#asset-conventions).

 ```json
 {